apip-web/apip-web.github.io/index.md

 2.

 <ul>
-  {% for p in site.collections.pages.docs %}
+  {% for p in site.collections.page.docs %}
     <li>
       <a href="{{ p.url | relative_url }}">{{ p.data.title }}</a>
     </li>